-To all intents and purposes the compound bow and it’s accessories are unlimited.
-With the following restrictions:
+To all intents and purposes the compound bow and its accessories are unlimited, but with the following restrictions:

-This will be checked with equipment provided by the Judges, if you bow is over weight the defence of "My scales gives a different reading" is not acceptable.
+This will be checked with equipment provided by the Judges.
+If the bow is over weight the defence of "My scales gives a different reading" is not acceptable.
 The Judge's scale is final and you will be asked to reduce the peak weight of your bow.

-Be aware if this happens to you the Judge may also conduct spot check during the competition.
+Be aware if this happens to you the Judge may also conduct spot checks during the competition.

-Suggestion to avoid this from happening, always set up you bow run you bow about 57lb, you will never get caught out.
+Suggestion to avoid this from happening, always set up your bow to about 57 lb and you will rarely get caught out.

-3. Check the pressure point of the arrow rest (point arrow makes contact with the rest) in relationship to the pivot point (deepest part) of the bow handle, this distance must not exceed six (6) cm.
+3. Check the pressure point of the arrow rest (the point at which the arrow makes contact with the rest) in relationship to the pivot point (deepest part) of the bow handle, this distance must not exceed 6 cm.

 1. Check the arrows for initials, name or other identification marks (cresting).

 The name or initials must be on the shaft and clearly visible, not using a black pen on a black shaft.
 If using wraps the name may be printed on the wrap.

 The name of initials can not be written on the vanes.

 2. Check the diameter of the shafts; there is a restriction on the maximum diameter of 9.3 mm and the point may be 0.1 mm larger (9.4 mm).